rackerlabs/technical-blog/_posts/2015-07-01-openstack-osad-and-nagios-against-the-world.md

     - Ansible
 ---

-Infrastructure and application monitoring thru the course of technology maturity has changed positions.
+Through the course of technology, infrastructure and application monitoring have changed positions.
 Not so long ago, monitoring was an afterthought when rolling out your new application or standing up your new rack of servers.
 More recently, I have observed monitoring to be one of the first considerations, to the point where it is actually in the initial project plan.

 This evolution, while late in my mind, is the right direction…not just for the System Admin who gets the 2AM email alert or the application owner who on a monthly basis sadly report to his leadership 97% SLA on his app.
 Truly knowing how your application is affecting your infrastructure is one of the keys to a successful cloud.